Adam1000-code/SynPlus-Programming-Language/README.md

-# syn-programming-language
+# Syn Plus Programming Language
-This is a new version of the Syn programming language, written in C++.
+> This is the new Syn lanuguage that is compiled.